fury-gl/fury/docs/source/posts/2023/2023-06-03-week-1-praneeth.rst

 To resolve this issue, I started by investigating the root cause.
 I discovered that the alignment was initially based on the position of the parent UI, which caused the text to extend beyond the boundaries of the textbox.
 To rectify this, I devised a solution where I calculated the background size of the textbox and adjusted the text's position accordingly.
 By aligning the text with the calculated size, I ensured a proper and visually appealing alignment within the textbox.

-To provide a clear understanding of the improvement, I have prepared a comparison of the textbox alignment before and after the modifications:
+To provide a clear understanding of the improvement, I have prepared a comparison of the textbox alignment before and after the modifications.

 Before: